 Monthly Horticulture and Environmental Reports

-This page contains information of use provided by RDGC members.
-It is updated on a regular basis as information becomes available.
+* This page contains information researched and provided by RDGC members.

 Topic: The Color Wheel Garden: Growing the Best Nutritional Varieties

 Flavor and optimum health go hand in hand when growing a garden, knowing what varieties to choose for higher antioxidant qualities can influence what you plant.
 Color (deep purple, blue, orange, and red) vegetables and fruits contain the highest flavonoids, resveratrol, and anthocyanins.

 Topic: Light Pollution

 There’s form of pollution that isn’t always presented as a serious hazard, but in fact it may be having an increasingly adverse affect on our lives and the planet.
 It is light pollution.

 We’ve been hearing more about how light in our bedrooms at night could be affecting our quality of sleep and our health.
 Excess lighting may be a silent threat to our health.
 It affects our circadian rhythms, which suppresses the hormone melatonin.

 Topic: Sativus Crocus